 Yabukita also has a beautiful appearance and carries a sweet aroma just like mists from Japanese mountains.

 Thanks to Yabukita, the quantity of tea harvest as well as its quality has dramatically grown.
 But this uniformity has brought some problems:

 – the lack of variation in taste and aroma,

 – the lack of workforces during the harvest time (overlapping of peak harvest time).

 4) New movements

-Nowadays, the movements to produce new cultivars and establish single estate Japanese teas are becoming more active.
+Nowadays, the movements to produce new cultivars and establish single estate of Japanese teas are becoming more active.

 Single estate teas enable us to enjoy the distinctive taste and flavor just like single vineyard wine.